Leda and the SwanMarcel Bouraine

 1Leda & Swan 11.5 x 22 in.
 Unframed$200.00

 2Leda & Swan 11.5 x 22 in.
 Framed$450.00

 3Leda & Swan 18.25 x 35 in.
 Unframed$450.00

 4Leda & Swan 18.25 x 35 in.
 Framed$775.00

 Dimensions are print size in inches.

-- Beautifully crafted hand finished wood Art Deco styled frames with non-glare acrylic picture glass
+- Hand finished wood frames with non-glare acrylic picture glass

-This Art Deco print of Marcel Bourain's Leda and the Swan has a simplified realism and geometry that is a defining aspect of Art Deco style.
-This photograph, circa 1925, captures the majesty and symmetry of the piece using light and shadow.
+This print is of a photograph of Marcel Bourain's art deco Leda and the Swan that was originally taken circa 1925 Paris, France.
+It has a simplified realism and geometry that is a defining aspect of Art Deco style.
+The photograph captures the majesty and symmetry of the piece using light and shadow.

 Leda and the Swan is a Greek myth that has been depicted many times from Antiquity through the Renaissance.
 In it, Zeus takes the form of a swan and visits Leda, the queen of Sparta, together they give birth to Helen, whose abduction brings about the Trojan War.